7 weeks later, ‘Jumanji’ is no. 1 at box office

 And for the first time, Fox Searchlight had films playing in 4,000 or more theaters, thanks to its Oscar favorites “The Shape of Water” and “Three Billboards Outside Ebbing, Missouri.”
 Guillermo del Toro’s “The Shape of Water,” which took the top honor at the Directors Guild Awards on Saturday, boosted its theater count from 1,854 to 2,341.
 The leading Oscar nominee with 13 nods, “The Shape of Water” still slid 21 percent with $4.3 million.

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to comScore.
 Where available, the latest international numbers for Friday through Sunday are also included.
-Final four-day domestic figures will be released Monday.
+Final three-day domestic figures will be released Monday.

 3. “Winchester,” $9.3 million.